SEO is key to boosting your eCommerce business, and with our eCommerce expert guide, you’re sure to master this marketing strategy.

 We weren’t bluffing when we said mobile is the growing focus!
 For this reason, it’s a must to focus on the mobile-first index to stay on the pulse of the latest searching trends.

-Google now primarily focuses on the mobile version of the content for their indexing and ranking.
+Google now primarily focuses on the mobile version of the content for its indexing and ranking.
 Yes, that means your site’s mobile version is what will determine your place on Google’s charts.
 In the past, Google focused on the desktop version, but as more users switch to their mobile devices, the Googlebot will now crawl and index with a smartphone agent.

 So, what does this mean for you?
 Boost your mobile site!
 Ensure it has all the right keywords and structure to ensure you are best positioned amongst the ranks.